 Picklists are lists of standardized terms for court orders.
 They are stored in courtroom computers so a Court Clerk can use them to quickly and accurately capture the order a judge makes.
 When a judge decides to change the standard wording, a Court Clerk can edit the term accordingly.
 Picklists include letter and number codes that help the Court Clerk find a term quickly.

-- Standard Wording of Family Law Act Orders (list of commonly used terms (provided to judges and on Court Services computers) – you can copy and paste terms and fill in the details)
+- Standard Wording of Family Law Orders 2020 (list of commonly used terms (provided to judges and on Court Services computers) – you can copy and paste terms and fill in the details)

 - Child, Family and Community Service Act